iszczesniak/cpp/containers/index.md

 {% include_relative extract.cc %}
 ```

-## Emplace
+## Insertion

-An element can be copied, moved, or *emplaced* into a container.
+We insert an element by passing it to a function (e.g., `insert` or
+`push_front`) of a container.
+If the element is an object, then it's
+eligible for moving if we passed it as an rvalue, and copied
-Copying is needed when we want to keep the source element intact.
+otherwise.
+Copying is needed when we want to keep the source element
-Moving is faster, and so preferred over copying, if the source won't be
+intact.
+Moving is faster, and so preferred over copying, if the
-needed later.
-In both copying and moving, we create an object
-ourselves, and then pass it to a container.
-Emplacing creates an
+source won't be needed later.

+The container inserts (by copying or moving the value of the passed
+element) either with the constructor or the assignment operator
+depending on whether the target object already exists.
+If it doesn't
+but the memory has already been allocated (e.g., as in a vector), then
+the target object is constructed in place (using the placement `new`
+operator).

+## Emplacement

-object based on the arguments we provide.
+Emplacement creates an object based on the arguments we provide, as

-Emplacing is the fastest: a container tries to create the element in
-the required place: the element is created *in-place*, i.e., in the
-place (memory location) required by the container.
-No copying, no
-moving... if all goes well.
+opposed to insertion that expects an already-created object.

-An emplace function takes the arguments of an element constructor, and
+An emplacement function takes the arguments for the constructor of the
-passes them (forwards, technically speaking) to the constructor when
+element, and passes them (forwards, technically speaking) to the
+constructor.

+Therea are three cases:

+* the target place is available

+*

+*

-it's known where (i.e., the place is known) the element should be
+The target place (e.g., the place where the container should emplace
-constructed.

-We emplace by calling an `emplace` function of a container.
-Containers have other functions for emplacing with slight semantic
-differences, e.g., `std::list` has `emplace_front`, and
-`std::forward_list` has `emplace_after`.

-Emplacement works similar to insertion in that the elements that
-follow are "pushed to the right".
-Therefore emplacement entails the
-same performance issues as the insertion does.
+the element)

 A container **tries** to emplace the element.
 Tries, because the
 place for the element might be already taken by some other element,
 e.g., when we emplace at the front of a non-empty vector.
 If that
 happens, the new element is created in a different memory location,
 and then moved into the required place.

+Emplacing is the fastest: a container **tries** to create the element
+*in place* (using the placement `new` operator).
+No copying, no
+moving... if the target place isn't already occupied.

+We emplace by calling an emplacement function of a container.
+Containers have various functions for emplacing with slight semantic
+differences, e.g., `std::vector` has `emplace`, `std::list` has
+`emplace_front`, and `std::forward_list` has `emplace_after`.

+Emplacement works similar to insertion in that the elements that
+follow are "pushed to the right".
+Therefore emplacement entails the
+same performance issues as the insertion does.

 ```cpp
 {% include_relative emplace.cc %}